jbcodeforce/aws-studies/docs/infra/messaging.md

 * The default retention is 4 days up to 14 days. low latency < 10ms.
 * Max mesage size is 256KB.
 * Duplicate messages is possible (at least once delivery) and out of order too (best effort).
 * Consumer deletes the message.
-It is auto scaling.
+* Supports automatic scaling.

 Specific SDK to integrate to `SendMessage`, GetMessage...